-My research interests are in econometrics, industrial organization, and economics of networks.
+My research interests are in econometrics, with applications in industrial organization and social networks.

-I am on the job market for the 2020—2021 cycle and will be available for interviews at the 2020 EEA Virtual Meetings and at the 2021 ASSA Virtual Meetings.
+I am on the job market and will be available for interviews at the 2021 ASSA Virtual Meetings or upon request.

 This paper proposes a random coefficient panel model where the regressors can depend on the time-varying random coefficients in each period, a critical feature in many economic applications including production function estimation.
-The random coefficients are modeled as unknown functions of a fixed effect of arbitrary dimension and an idiosyncratic shock, thus incorporating rich forms of unobserved heterogeneity.
+The random coefficients are modeled as unknown functions of a fixed effect of arbitrary dimension and a random shock, thus incorporating rich forms of unobserved heterogeneity.
 A sufficiency argument is used to control for the fixed effect, which enables one to construct a feasible control function for the random shock and subsequently identify the moments of the random coefficients via a sequential argument.
-A three-step estimator is proposed and an asymptotic normality result is proved.
+A three-step estimator is proposed and a new asymptotic normality result is proved.
 Simulation results show that the method can accurately estimate both the mean and the dispersion of the random coefficients.
-The estimation procedure is then applied to panel data for Chinese manufacturing firms and three main findings emerge.
+The estimation procedure is applied to panel data for Chinese manufacturing firms and three main findings emerge.
 First, larger capital, but smaller labor, elasticities than previous methods are obtained, which is consistent with the literature on factor income shares.
 Second, there is substantial variation in the output elasticities across firms and periods.
-Third, the dispersion of the estimated total factor productivity (TFP) among firms is found to be larger than with traditional methods, caused by a negative correlation between TFP and output elasticities.
-The results highlight the importance of properly accounting for unobserved heterogeneity and time-varying endogeneity in the data.
+Third, the dispersion of the random intercept among firms is larger than with traditional methods, caused by a negative correlation between the random intercept and output elasticities.

-Logical Differencing in Network Formation Models under Non-Transferable Utilities, with Wayne Yuan Gao and Sheng Xu, under review
+Logical Differencing in Network Formation Models under Non-Transferable Utilities, with Wayne Yuan Gao and Sheng Xu

 This paper considers a semiparametric model of dyadic network formation under nontransferable utilities (NTU).
 NTU frequently arises in social interactions that require bilateral consent.
 The formation of informal risk-sharing networks among villagers in developing areas, which naturally requires mutual acceptance, is one particularly relevant example of considerable academic and policy interest.
 However, NTU inherently induces additive non-separability, which makes identification challenging.
 We show how to identify the parameters of interest without additive separability when networks form under NTU, using a novel method we call “logical differencing.”
 The key idea is to construct events involving the intersection of two mutually exclusive restrictions on the unobserved individual fixed effects based on multivariate monotonicity to cancel them out.
-Our identification argument is constructive and leads to a consistent estimator.
-We analyze the finite-sample performance of the estimator via a simulation study.
-Then, we apply the method to the Nyakatoke risk-sharing network data.
-The results show that our approach can capture the essence of the network formation process by generating economically intuitive estimates.
-For instance, we find that the greater the difference in wealth between two households, the lower is the probability they are connected.
+We provide a consistent estimator and analyze its performance via simulation, and apply our method to the Nyakatoke risk-sharing networks.

 Work in Progress